elastest/elastest-torm/docs/index.md

     elastest.test-results.directory=/test-results
     elastest.test-results.directory.windows=/test-results
     ```

-- ElasTest server application:
+Then, you can execute Server Application from command line or from Eclipse IDE:
+* From *Eclipse IDE*:
+  * Import *elastest-torm* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `elastest-torm` folder, within the git repositoy folder.
-  - From *Eclipse IDE*: Right click over the project and select `Run as Java Application`
+  * Right click over the project and select `Run as Java Application`

-  - From console:
+* From console:
-    - Locate in the root directory of the project
+    * Go to the root directory of the project with `cd <git-repository>\elastest-torm`
-    - Execute project with `mvn spring-boot:run`
+    * Execute command `mvn spring-boot:run`

 #### ElasTest TORM Client Application
-From Visual Studio Code:
+* From *Visual Studio Code*:
-- Open the project folder.
-From the *File* menu, click the *Open folder* item and select the *elastest-torm-gui* folder, within the local *elastest-torm* repositoy.
+  * Open the preddddoject folder using `File > Open folder` option and select the `elastest-torm-gui` folder, within the git repositoy folder.
-- Open the integrated terminal
+  * Open the integrated terminal with `View > Integrated Terminal`
+  * Execute in integrated terminal:
+    * `npm install`
+    * `npm start`

+* From console:
+  * Go to the root directory of the project with `cd <git-repository>\elastest-torm-gui`
+  * Execute:
-- Type `npm install`
+    * `npm install`
-- Type `npm start`
+    * `npm start`

-The graphical client for *elastest-torm* will be accessible at http://localhost:4200.
+The client application will be accessible at http://localhost:4200.